firebase/functions-samples/user-data-cleanup/README.md

  your project in the list.
  1. Install dependencies locally by running: `cd functions; npm install; cd -`
  1. Run local tests using `cd functions; npm test`
- 1. Deploy your project using `firebase deploy`, anbd note the showWipeoutConfig URL printed out.
+ 1. Deploy your project using `firebase deploy`, and note the showWipeoutConfig URL printed out.
  1. Visit the showWipeoutConfig URL in a browser and Initialized the library for this database by clicking the "INITIALIZE" button.